 Non-classroom experiences in fields related to ECAS.
 Placements are off-campus, and may be full- or part-time, and with or without pay.
 Credit for experiences must be sought prior to occurrence and learning contracts must be submitted before the end of the first week of the semester.
 See the experiential learning: internship section of this catalog for more details.
 Restricted to students with junior or senior standing.
 Graded CR/NC.

-Non-classroom experiences in fields related to ECAS.
+Advanced non-classroom experiences in the field of art.
 Placements are off-campus, and may be full- or part-time, and with or without pay.
-Credit for experiences must be sought prior to occurrence and learning contracts must be submitted before the end of the first week of the semester.
+Credit for experiences must be sought prior to occurance, and learning contracts must be submitted before the end of the first week of the semester.
 See the experiential learning: internship section of this catalog for more details.
-Restricted to students with freshman or sophomore standing.
+Restricted to students with junior standing or higher.
 Graded CR/NC.